-- Step 2 – Click on Recommended Charts as shown in the below figure.
+- Click on Recommended Charts, as shown in the below figure.

-- Step 3 – Select Columns-> Stacked Column Excel Chart from the given list -> Click OK
+- Select Columns-> Stacked Column Chart from the given list -> Click OK

 As shown in the above figure, the data consists of 2 columns B and C indicating marks of Maths and Science, respectively.

-The chart on the right side is a stacked column graph wherein X-axis represents the sequence of each entry such as 1, 2, 3, …, 10.
+The chart on the right side is a stacked column graph wherein X-axis represents the sequence of each entry, such as 1, 2, 3, …, 10.
 The Y-axis indicates marks.
-The interval is auto-generated by Excel to 50 hence the values are 0, 50, 100, 150, 200, and 250.
+The interval is auto-generated by Excel to 50; hence the values are 0, 50, 100, 150, 200, and 250.
 The height of the bars represents the value.
-As the name of the chart is “stacked”, the legends are stacked in a single column.
-As seen in the chart, blue color indicates column 1 i.e. Maths m marks and orange color indicates column 2 i.e. Science marks.
+As the name of the chart is “stacked,” the legends are stacked in a single column.
+As seen in the chart, the blue color indicates column 1, i.e., Maths m marks, and the orange color indicates column 2, i.e., Science marks.

 The maximum value shown by each column bar is the total of all the values of each legend.
 E.g. 50 + 70 = 120 for column 1.

-A 3-D stacked column is different from the default stacked column graph only in terms of representation of the column bars.
+It is different from the default stacked column graph only in terms of representation of the column bars.
 This enables a better view of the column bars if compared to the default one.
-The rest of the features remain like that of 100% stacked column.
+The rest of the features remain like that of a 100% stacked column.

-100% stacked column is slightly different from the default stacked column that the height of every column or bar is 100% by default and the legends are divided among that 100%.
-So, the maximum value shown by each column bar will always be 100 unlike the sum of the values of all legends in default stacked column.
+This chart is slightly different from the default stacked column that the height of every column or bar is 100% by default, and the legends are divided among that 100%.
+So, the maximum value shown by each column bar will always be 100, unlike the sum of the values of all legends in the default stacked column.

 As shown in the above figure, the data consists of 2 columns B and C indicating marks of Maths and Science, respectively.
-The chart on the right side is a 100% stacked column wherein X-axis represents the sequence of each entry such as 1, 2, 3, …, 10.
+The chart on the right side is a 100% stacked column wherein the X-axis represents the sequence of each entry, such as 1, 2, 3, …, 10.
 The Y-axis indicates marks.
 There is no interval in this type of chart.
-The height of each legend represents the value (i.e. marks here) among 100% occupied by the bar.
+The height of each legend represents the value (i.e., marks here) among 100% occupied by the bar.

-Like normal stacked chart, the legends are stacked in a single column.
-Blue color represents column 1 i.e. Maths marks and Orange color represents column 2 i.e. Science marks.
+Like a normal stacked chart, the legends are stacked in a single column.
+Blue color represents column 1, i.e., Maths marks, and Orange color represents column 2, i.e., Science marks.

-3-D 100% stacked column is different from 100% stacked column only in terms of representation of the column bars.
+3-D 100% stacked column is different from a 100% stacked column only in terms of representation of the column bars.
 This enables a better view of the column bars if compared to the default one.
-Rest of the features remain like that of 100% stacked column.
+The rest of the features remain like that of a 100% stacked column.